Mission, Vision & History

 Q: I want to learn more about the center for a student’s perspective.
 How can I find a student who works with the center?

-A: The second-year MBA Fellows are a perfect fit for this.
+A: The second-year MBA Fellows and first-year MBA Associates are a perfect fit for this.
 They will be able to talk about how the center has enabled their pathway of learning.
-If you are on campus, you can always come up to our offices and speak with any of the core team.
+If you are on campus, you can always come to our offices and speak with any of the core team.

 Q: How can I attend CDS events?

-A: All students, staff, and faculty will receive an email from the center with event details and how to sign up.
-If you are part of the broader Dartmouth community, and the event is open to the public, you can sign up for the event on our website.
-That being said, we also record all of our public events and post the event videos on YouTube afterwards.
+A: All students, staff, and faculty will receive notice from the center with event details and how to sign up.
+Our events are shared internally via the Today at Tuck email newsletters sent daily.
+If you are a Tuck alumnus/a or a part of the broader Dartmouth community, and the event is open to the public, you can sign up for the event on our website.
+That being said, we also record most of our public events and post the event videos on YouTube and our website.

 Q: Does Tuck have any other centers?

-A: Tuck has a few different centers.
+A: Tuck has a six focused centers.
 All with their own area of focus, Tuck’s centers and initiatives foster intellectual leadership and industry-specific exploration by building a community of scholars, executives, and students focused on a particular topic.